datastax/cdc-apache-cassandra/README.md

 ![Cassandra-source-connector](docs/modules/ROOT/assets/images/cassandra-source-connector.png)

+## Documentation

+All documentation is available online [here](https://docs.datastax.com/en/cassandra-source-connector/index.html).

 ## Limitations

 * Does not replay batch updates
 * Does not manage table truncates
-* Does not sync data available before starting the CDC producer.
 * Does not manage TTL
 * Does not support range deletes
+* Does not sync data available before starting the CDC producer.

 ## Build from the sources